RBastos36/Point-Cloud-Object-Classifier/README.md

     ```

 - **[OpenNI 2](https://structure.io/openni/)**
-  - Description: This is optional and only required if you want to use the real-time object detection with an RGBD camera.
+  - Description: This is optional and only required if you want to use real-time object detection with an RGBD camera.
 The camera used was an "Astra Pro NL", for different cameras this implementation may be different.
   - Installation:
     - [Download the latest version](https://structure.io/openni/)
     - [Follow this installation guide](https://astra-wiki.readthedocs.io/en/latest/installation.html#linux)